lucprincen/groltos-diary/Quests and leads.md

 - [x] Visit the dwarves residing in [[Kelvin's Cairn]] to set up a trade deal for food.
 	- Trade deal has been set up with [[Bailon the Beardless]], leader of [[Deep Delver's Enclave]].
 	- Amala and Bailon set up the contract, Amala went back alone to [[Termalaine]] to deliver the news to [[Speaker Oarus|Oarus]].

+### Lost & found
+- [x] In and around [[Deep Delver's Enclave]] various items seem to have gone missing
+	- [[Sigha]] is missing her goat, Gary
+	- [[Jayce Goldsmile]] is missing her spectacles
+	- The bartender from The Lucky Lute is missing a couple kegs of ale, saw dwarven tracks.
+	- Various other items are missing
+	- [[Bailon the Beardless|Bailon]] had a suspicion that these creatures could turn invisible.
+Combining this lead with the dwarven tracks, these thieves would probably be [[duergar]].
+	- We managed to retrieve the stolen goods from the [[Duergar Fortress]]